vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from any IMAP Email System.md

 ### Prerequisites

-1. You must have a destination Office 365 tenant with Exchange Online licenses available
+1. You must have a destination Microsoft 365 tenant with Exchange Online licenses available
 2. You must have admin access to your email domain DNS zone
 3. You must have a source IMAP system with either admin access